hereismari/hadoop-job-time-prediction/README.md

 ### 3. Put what is need in Sahara

-  1. Create a key_pair, if you already has one you can use it (The local path of your key will be needed)
+  1. Create a key_pair, if you already have one you can use it (The local path of your public and private key will be needed)
   2. You'll have to put the jar as a job binary in Sahara and create a job template of type JavaAction for each job(PiEstimator, TeraSort and WordCount).
 You can have acces to a similar proccess [here]().
   2. You'll have to create a master and woker node group template, and a cluster template with(3,4,5,...10) nodes.
       A similar proccess can be seen [here]().